-MEMOIR APPLICATIONWe are looking for serious, reliable, and disciplined creative non-fiction writers with a body of work.
-We are seeking writers with a firm writing foundation, versed in workshop dynamics, and able to give constructive feedback.
+CREATIVE NONFICTION APPLICATIONWe are looking for serious, reliable, and disciplined creative nonfiction writers with a body of work.
+We are seeking writers with a firm writing foundation, versed in workshop dynamics, and who are able to give constructive feedback.

 Please do not submit an application if you are not serious about improving your writing and are unable to commit the time to an intensive twelve-week writing workshop.
 Please check your availability prior to submitting an application.
 If interested in applying for a seat in our workshop, please read the following information before contacting us.

 In applying to this genre workshop, applicants understand that it is not an instructor-led writing class for learning craft.
-Our workshops are designed for a final or next to final polish of advanced-drafts of creative non-fiction (memoir, essays, lifestyle articles) prior to submitting to contests, magazines, anthologies, and small and large publishers.
+Our workshops are designed for a final or next to final polish of advanced-drafts of creative nonfiction (memoir, essays, lifestyle and culture articles) prior to submitting to contests, magazines, anthologies, and small and large publishers.

 If interested in applying for membership, please read the info below prior to contacting us.

 The two-part application consists of a creative nonfiction writing sample (fifteen page minimum, twenty page maximum) which represents your best work in our group's format (Courier New, 12pt, double-spaced, 1" margins on all four sides, continuous line numbers, headers with page name/title/page number).
 To see what this looks like, click here.

 Interested applicants must have completed at least (1)full advanced-draft unpublished mempoir manuscript , and essayists/columnists must have completed at least (5) advanced-draft, unpublished personal essays or feature articles to qualify for the workshop.